WaterLily-jl/WaterLily-Examples/README.md

 # don't forget to close the file
 close(writer)
 ```
 Internally, this function reads the last file in the `.pvd` file and use that to set the `velocity` and `pressure` fields in the simulation.
 The `sim_time` is also set to the last value saved in the `.pvd` file.
-The function also returns a `vtkwriter` that will append the new data to the file used to restart the simulation. __Note__ that the simulation object `sim` that will be filled must be identical to the one saved to the file for this restart to work, that is, the same size, same body, etc.
+The function also returns a `vtkwriter` that will append the new data to the file used to restart the simulation.
+> **_NOTE:_** The simulation object `sim` that will be filled must be identical to the one saved to the file for this restart to work, that is, the same size, same body, etc.

 #### Overwriting default functions